Vraj4112/task-management-system/README.md

 ### 9. API Endpoints

-- I have also attached postman_collection in same directory with name *postman_collection*.
+- I have also attached postman_collection in same directory with name "_postman_collection_".
 You can use that by importing that collection and i have provided all details as below to use app.

 ### 10. List all api endpoints

 ---

 #### 1. user authentication

 - POST -register user